The 2020 RAD-AID Conference on Global Health Radiology for Low-Resource Regions is in its 12th year! Registration is now open.

 CME/CE will be available for participants, including physicians, technologists, nurses, rad-onc therapists, and sonographers.
 Our events will include interactive sessions so that our participants can “meet” each other and hear more about global health radiology projects to bring essential life-saving medical imaging to resource-poor regions throughout the world.
 [Note: Technologist CE will be granted by ARRT recognized continuing education evaluation mechanisms.
 Physicians CME will be granted in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education.]

 We will be announcing more details on formats of the Conference sessions in the coming months.
-There will be short presentations, panel discussions, and group break-out sessions on global health radiology topics.
+There will be 2 days of short presentations, panel discussions, and group break-out sessions on global health radiology topics on November 7-8.

 Topics will include: